rivosinc/JumpStart/docs/reference_manual.md

 #### `num_pages`

-Controls the number of pages allocated for the section.
+Controls the number of `page_size` pages allocated for the section.

 #### `alias`